 How to measure company culture: Tips and tools on metrics that count

 Organizational culture is the unspoken heartbeat of your company — powerful, but hard to pin down.
 Even if it doesn’t fit neatly on a spreadsheet, it drives retention, innovation, employee engagement, and overall performance.
-In today’s fast-moving world, measuring and shaping culture isn’t optional; it’s essential.
+Today, measuring and shaping culture isn’t optional; it’s essential.

 This guide is for leaders ready to ditch guesswork and outdated systems in favor of tools that deliver real insights.
-You’ll learn practical ways to measure and understand culture — and why empowered, recognized employees are the key to creating lasting organizational impact.
+You’ll learn practical ways to measure and understand culture, and why empowered, recognized employees are the key to creating lasting impact across your business.

 What is company culture?